ACRE Co-op Owners for Political Action

 It is easy to participate in ACRE through the ACRE Co-op Owners for Political Action program.
 You may contribute through an addition to your monthly electric bill or by making a single annual contribution.
-The Authorization form is available below or by contacting Steuben Rural Electric's office at (607) 776-4161 or (800) 843-3414.
+To find out if you are eligible to join ACRE Co-op Owners for Political Action, please contact Steuben Rural Electric Cooperative at (607) 776-4161 or (800) 843-3414.

 Contributions to the NRECA Action Committee for Rural Electrification® (ACRE®) are not tax deductible for federal income tax purposes.
 Contributions to ACRE are voluntary and will be used for political purposes.
 You have the right to refuse to contribute without reprisal.
 Federal law prohibits contributions from foreign nationals who lack permanent resident status.
 Any contribution guidelines presented are merely suggestions.
 You are free to contribute more or less than the suggested amounts, or not at all.
 NRECA will not favor or disadvantage anyone by reason of the amount contributed or a decision not to contribute.